transmed/transmed.github.io/docs/index.markdown

 ## Abstract submission

-Authors are invited to submit abstracts (1 page) for presentations and posters by <span style="color:blue">May 6, 2021</span>.
+Authors are invited to submit abstracts (1 page) for presentations and posters by <span style="color:red">May 6, 2021</span>.
 Acceptance notification will be sent out by <span style="color:blue">May 27, 2021</span>.
 The deadline for late poster submission is June 3, 2021, with acceptance notification on June 10, 2021.

 For proceedings submission, the deadline is <span style="color:blue">January 28, 2021</span>.